 James has also written for the media.
 His articles have appeared in The Times, The New Scientist, The Guardian, The Daily Mail, Harvard Divinity Bulletin, Therapy Today and Salon.
 He has spoken on BBC Radio 4 (The Today Programme & PM), Sky News, BBC World News, BBC World Service, ITV’s This Morning and various national and local radio stations.

-James enjoys speaking about his research, and so is happy to talk anywhere (from village halls to lecture theatres) so long as there is an interested audience.
+James enjoys speaking about his research, and is happy to do so anywhere (from village halls to lecture theatres) so long as there is an interested audience.